NUSTM/GCDDA/README.md

-## GCDDA
+This repository contains code for our ACL2021 Findings paper:
+# Generative Cross-Domain Data Augmentation for Aspect and Opinion Co-Extraction
-This is our code from the paper Generative Cross-Domain Data Augmentation for Aspect and Opinion Co-Extraction
+This repository contains code from our paper [Generative Cross-Domain Data Augmentation for Aspect and Opinion Co-Extraction](https://aclanthology.org/2022.naacl-main.312.pdf)
+## Datasets

+The training data comes from four domains: Restaurant(R) 、 Laptop(L) 、 Device(D).
+We follow the previous work and remove the sentences that have no aspects and opinions when device is the source domain.

+The in-domain corpus(used for training BERT-E) come from [yelp](https://www.yelp.com/dataset/challenge) and [amazon reviews](http://jmcauley.ucsd.edu/data/amazon/links.html).

-### environment
+## environment
 transformers==4.2.2
 pytorch==1.10.0
-### code
+## code
 1. Firstly, we run the following code to achieve the target pseudo labeled data:
 ```
 cd aeoe